szatko/romanowski.github.io/_posts/toolfriendly/2015-03-20-pattern-matching.md

 }
 ```

-Only difference is line breaking.
-It is not python so why does it matters?
+The only difference is line breaking.
+It is not python so why does it matter?
-Tools like code coverage or debuggers usually use JDI.
-And JDI is line-based - every line of bytecode has its mapping to a line in source code.
+Tools like code coverage or debuggers usually use JDI and JDI is line-based - every line of the bytecode has its mapping to a line in the source code.

 Let's take a look at case statement in byte code: